 In the English Language Arts program reading is approached by creating a classroom "reader’s workshop".
 That is, instruction is differentiated by allowing each child to consider a presented skill as an extension of books that are self-selected.
-Individual conferencing enables the students to set a comfortable pace to permit time to enjoy and appreciate their books as well assist them with their individual needs.
+Individual conferencing enables the students to set a comfortable pace to permit time to enjoy and appreciate their books as well as assist them with their individual needs.
 With the assistance of Accelerated Reader, individual goals are set to ensure students are reaching an appropriate level of achievement.
 The best way to strengthen reading skills... is to read!
 Permitting students to read what they want while providing quality text fosters growth toward a reading lifestyle.
-Self-selection and conferencing assists students in recognizing their reading preferences to further develop themselves as a reader.
-Much of class will be dedicated to reading.
+Self-selection and conferencing assist students in recognizing their reading preferences to further develop themselves as a reader.
+Much of the class will be dedicated to reading.
 Students are encouraged to appreciate life as a “reader” in order to promote a lifelong love and appreciation for reading and learning.

 Students in fourth grade use all stages of the writing process—prewriting, drafting, revising, and editing—to produce clear, coherent writing suited to the purpose and audience.
 In their writings, students learn to create organizational structures that support their purpose.
 They learn to use technology to find information, interact and collaborate with others, and produce and publish their writings.
 They learn conventions of standard English grammar and usage, capitalization, punctuation, and spelling to support their writing and speaking.
 These conventions include the use of prepositional phrases and progressive verb tenses, recognition and correction of fragments and run-ons, and appropriate use of commas and quotation marks to indicate direct speech.
-In Social Studies the study of Louisiana in the fourth grade provides students with opportunities to learn in depth about their state.
-The history of Louisiana is rich with ethnic and cultural diversity, economic energy, geographic variety, and growing civic community.
+In Social Studies the study of Louisiana in the fourth grade provides students with opportunities to learn in-depth about their state.
+The history of Louisiana is rich with ethnic and cultural diversity, economic energy, geographic variety, and a growing civic community.

 In fourth grade, students will experience three science domains; physical science, life science, and earth science.
 During the physical science unit, students learn that energy can be transferred from place to place by sound, light, heat, and electric currents.
-Our life science unit consists of human body, senses and the brain.
-This unit take the perspective that we can think about our bodies as a machine.
+Our life science unit consists of the human body, senses, and the brain.
+This unit takes the perspective that we can think about our bodies as a machine.
 Students explore their senses and consider how the information we process helps us understand and react to our environment.
-And in earth science, students learn about rock formations, effects of weathering, and describe patterns of Earth’s features.
+And in earth science, students learn about rock formations, the effects of weathering, and describe patterns of Earth’s features.
 Our fourth graders enjoy weekly STEAM projects!